sethvargo/go-envconfig/README.md

 for things like converting values to uppercase, trimming whitespace, or looking up secrets.

+**Note:** Versions prior to v0.1.3 used a different import path.
+This README and examples are for v0.1.3+.

 ## Usage

 Define a struct with fields using the `env` tag: